mania-, -mania, -maniac, -maniacal, -manic, -manically, -maniacally

 Could this guy also have a significant obsession known as callomania, or the delusion that a person thinks he or she is "beautiful" or, in this case, physically well developed and handsome?

-2. An intense enthusiasm for having many cats around; sometimes, even when conditions are not suitable for their existence.
+An intense enthusiasm or abnormal love of having many cats around, sometimes even when conditions are not suitable for their existence.

 2. An extreme hatred of being alone.